tegaidogun/latency-lens/README.md

 └── ...
 ```

-## 🤝 Contributing

-This project welcomes nearly any contributions.
-Before submitting your PR, please ensure:

-- Your code follows the project's style and TypeScript standards
-- You've added tests for new functionality
-- Your commits follow conventional commit format
-- The build passes with `npm run pages:build`

-For significant changes:
-1. Open an issue first to discuss implementation approach
-2. Document performance considerations for any testing-related changes
-3. Include UI/UX rationale for interface modifications
-4. Update the README if adding new features or changing configuration

 Pull requests should target the `main` branch and require passing CI checks before review.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Cloudflare for providing the edge network
-- Next.js team for the amazing framework
-- shadcn for the beautiful UI components
-- All open-source contributors whose work made this possible